MarshalPaterson/flickr-example/README.md

 # React Native is Awesome!!!

 ### TODO
 Screen Orientation on iOS is working, though Styles sheets need to change.
 On Android not changing.
-Consider: https://github.com/yamill/react-native-orientation.
+Please consider: https://github.com/yamill/react-native-orientation.
 Also do a deep dive on any 'security vulnerabilities'.

 ### Security options
 For best practices on React Native security please review, this would need to be added.